-To obtain registration in Victoria as a registered agency, an organisation must satisfy the Registrar of Housing Agencies (Registrar) that it:
+To obtain registration in Victoria as a registered agency, an organisation must satisfy the Housing Registrar that it:

 - meets all criteria specified within Schedule 7 of Part VIII of the Housing Act 1983 (Vic) (Housing Act)